Exploring Iterative Controllable Summarization with Large Language Models: Guide-to-Explain (GTE)

 \subsection{Overall process}

-By receiving [$d$; $i$, $s'$; \texttt{SAI}; \texttt{SEG}] as input, the model first reflects on the reasons for the initial error before generating a revised summary.
-If the revised summary still fails to satisfy the attributes, we repeat the GTE process until the model generates an attribute-aligned summary.
-In Figure \ref{fig: main}, we illustrate in detail how the GTE framework actually operates.
-If the initial draft fails to properly adjust an attribute, we first provide a step-by-step guide on how to measure the attribute.
-Then, we guide the model to explain the miscalculation and regenerate the summary.
-As intended, the model mimics step-by-step attribute identification, reflects on the summary based on the identification feedback, and generates an improved summary.
+Figure~\ref{fig: main} illustrates in detail how the GTE framework operates.
+By receiving [$d$; $i$, $s'$; \texttt{SAI}; \texttt{SEG}] as input, the model first reflects on the reasons for its initial error before generating a revised summary.
+If the revised summary still fails to satisfy the attributes, GTE repeats the process until the model generates an attribute-aligned summary.
+See Appendix~\ref{appendix:gte_prompts} for the detailed prompts.